Trump steps up attacks on his own party while ignoring the Democrats

 And Senate Republicans have been expressing their own frustration more openly in recent weeks.
 After Trump's defense of some of the white nationalist protesters in Charlottesville, some members of the party stepped up their criticism.
 Sen. Bob Corker, R-Tenn., said that Trump doesn't have the "stability nor some of the competence" necessary for the job.

-Republican leaders are looking to downplay any challenges with Trump.
+In public, Republican leaders have tried to downplay any challenges with Trump.
 “The President and I, and our teams, have been and continue to be in regular contact about our shared goals,” McConnell said in a statement Wednesday afternoon.
 “We have a lot of work ahead of us, and we are committed to advancing our shared agenda together and anyone who suggests otherwise is clearly not part of the conversation."

-“I don't think a government shutdown is necessary and I don't think most people want to see a government shutdown, ourselves included,” Ryan told reporters in Hillsboro, Ore.
+“I don't think a government shutdown is necessary and I don't think most people want to see a government shutdown, ourselves included,” Ryan told reporters in Hillsboro, Oregon.

 But the president's criticisms continue.
 He attacked Arizona Senators John McCain and Jeff Flake in their home state Tuesday night despite admitting that Republicans asked him not to criticize members of his own party.